ucsb-cs156/OLD-website-originial-repo/_topics/auth0.md

 There is a pull-down menu at the upper right hand side of the Auth0 dashboard where you can create a new tenant, switch your tenant, or add additional admins to one of the tenants that you are currently an admin on.

 There is a "default tenant" that is the one that is selected when you first log in.
-If that tenant is not the one you use most often, you can change the default tenant at this link: <https://manage.auth0.com/dashboard/us/#/profile>
+If that tenant is not the one you use most often, you can change the default tenant by selecting "View Profile" from the pull down menu at the upper right of the dashboard.
+On that screen, there is a place where you can select the default tenant for your account.